 What are autism spectrum disorders?

 Autism spectrum disorders are developmental disorders that affect how children interact and communicate with others.
-They're called a spectrum because of the wide range of types, symptoms, and severity of autism, which also includes Asperger's syndrome.
+They're called a spectrum because of the wide range of types and symptoms of autism, which also includes Asperger's syndrome.
 One out of every 59 children in the U.S. has an autism spectrum disorder and the numbers are increasing, according to a 2014 study by the Centers for Disease Control, and it's more common in boys.
 Autism has no cure, but early intervention and therapy can make a big difference.
 Since no two autistic people are the same, and autism affects their lives differently, people should make an effort to not make assumptions about someones needs or abilities.

 - Difficulty socializing with others, responding to social cues, and understanding feelings